St John’s family… you’ve got this!

 “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths”.

-Welcome back to Summer Term.
+Welcome back to School.

 We know, hearing from you all, that each of our days are looking different and very unique as we try to stay home and protect the NHS and others from the further spread of the COVID-19 virus.